ArtifexSoftware/mupdf.js/docs/classes/PDFAnnotation.rst

         var icon = annotation.getIcon();

-.. method:: setIcon(name)
+.. method:: setIcon(name:string)

-    Sets the annotation icon name, either one of the standard :ref:`icon names<mutool_pdf_annotation_icon_names>`, or something custom.
+    Sets the annotation icon name, either one of the standard :ref:`icon names <Glossary_Icon_Names>`, or something custom.
 Note that standard icon names can be used to resynthesize the annotation apperance, but custom names cannot.

     :arg name: `string`.